Neopallium/jpeg2000-decoder/README.md

 * **-o OUTFILE** Output file.
 Only **.png** is currently supported.
 * **--output OUTFILE**

+* **--maxsize PIXELS** Maximum dimension of output image.
+Image will be fetched and reduced accordingly.

 * **--llsd** Enables LLSD mode.
 The subprocess accepts commands and returns images, using Linden Lab Serial Data marshalling.

 * **--user-agent USERAGENT** HTTP user agent to use when making requests.